Hand Raising Lambs and Orphan Lambs - Homemade Colostrum Recipes

 Raising Lambs: Hand-Rearing Lambs or Fostering Lambs?

-If the ewe's own lamb has just died, one can try and fool the ewe by tying the dead lamb's fleece on the orphan until she accepts it.
+If the ewe's own lamb has just died, one can try and fool the ewe by tying the dead lamb's fleece on the orphan lamb until she accepts it.
 However, this doesn't always work and you will have to look for other devious methods, and other methods that just doesn't give the ewe much of an option!
 If she has a lamb of her own, having another to feed will not affect the milk production for her own lamb.

 One devious method is to try and confuse the smell of the lamb.
 The ewe is always able to identify her own lamb out of a flock by smelling the lamb's head and rear end.
 To cause the confusion rub a strong-smelling liquid on the lamb's tail and head such as an antiseptic or even olive oil, and at the same time, also rub it on the ewe's muzzle.
 Another method, is to rub the foetal fluids of the dead lamb all over the lamb to be fostered, paying particular attention to the head and tail areas, which the ewe will sniff.